Senior Forester Academy

 Children ages 11-12 welcome!

 SFA is the second step of our forestry education curriculum.
 SFA is also a week-long, overnight, all-healthy-meals included program.
 Campers build on what they learned as Junior Foresters and take the next step into discovering the forest-while having fun!
 Guided by experts, Seniors will identify song birds, trap ground beetles and learn what significance they have on forest health.
-In addition to an advanced Logger Olympics, Seniors have an opportunity to conquer Northern Arizona University's ropes course as a team!
+Finally, Seniors compete in an advanced Logger Olympics to test the skills they have learned all week!

 SFA is the second step of our forestry education curriculum.
 SFA is also a week-long, overnight, all-healthy-meals included program.
 Campers build on what they learned as Junior Foresters and take a day long field trip down to West Clear Creek to learn about riparian ecology.
 The focal point of the curriculum for Seniors is surveying for song birds in different forest types and then creating a presentation at the end of the week with their data and hypothesis.
 After the presentations, the campers will participate in an advanced Logger Olympics that will put the skills they learned during the week to the test!